Kim Kardashian Walks Like A Barbie After Suffering Broken Heel

 “Kim Kardashian was wandering around Costa Rica the other night (as you do), when disaster struck.
 By which we mean her Rene Caovilla heel broke.”

-The Daily Mail shared several close ups of Kim walking along barefoot as she and Kylie sported fashionable looks on their way to dinner.
+The Daily Mail shared several close-ups of Kim walking along barefoot as she and Kylie sported fashionable looks on their way to dinner.

 “Photographs appear to show the reality star missing a heel on one of her Gladiator-style heels as she walked to the restaurant in a shiny red mini dress.”